 Central Penn provides the unique opportunity for college students to develop leadership skills and to gain perspective on the various spiritual and cultural aspects of life through Common Hour events.
-Every Wednesday, from 12:30 p.m. - 1:30 p.m., a special presentation is available for the campus community.
+Every Wednesday a special presentation is available for the campus community.
 These events may range from well-known speakers and leaders, to successful graduates, musicians, artists, and community leaders.

-All students are encouraged to attend, but those taking Oral Communications and students accepted into the Leadership Honor Academy, are required to attend the Common Hour events.
+All students are encouraged to attend, but those taking Oral Communications are required to attend the Common Hour events.
 The Common Hour schedule is published each term.
 Events include leadership and cultural presentations, and club and advising activities.
 Each weekly event is publicized.